VereLanz/my-advent-2021/README.md

 ---
-## Day 3 - Binary Diagnostic (Submarine Diagnosing)
+## Day 3 - Binary Diagnostic (Submarine Diagnosis)
 ### Part One
-Submarine diagnostic report gives you some binary numbers.
+The submarine's diagnostic report gives you some binary numbers.
 Figure out the two needed binary numbers by determining for each bit if more numbers in da report have a 0 or a 1 in that spot.
 Multiply those two resulting binaries for the submarine's power consumption.